ibm-cloud-docs/Registry/container-registry-cli.md

 ### Example
 {: #ic_cr_image_prune_untagged_example}

-Delete all untagged images that are in the `birds` namespace and output the results in JSON format with no user prompts by using the `--force` option to force the command to run with no user prompts and by entering `--json` as the output and `birds` as the restriction.
+Delete all untagged images that are in the `birds` namespace without any user prompts and output the results in JSON format by using the `--force` option to force the command to run with no user prompts, and by entering `--json` as the output and `birds` as the restriction.

 ```sh
 ibmcloud cr image-prune-untagged [--force | -f [--json]] --restrict birds